 Absolutely not.
-JMIR Publications or its journals was never on Beall's controversial list of "potential, possible, or probable predatory scholarly open-access publishers" (it is no longer available since 2017, but here is a cached version of the list).
-JMIR does not fulfill a single criterion of a predatory publisher.
+JMIR Publications or its journals was never on Beall's controversial list of "potential, possible, or probable predatory scholarly open-access publishers" (as an aside, the list is no longer available since 2017, but here is a cached version of the list).

 - Why do authors love publishing in JMIR journals and are happy with the publishing experience?